timopattikawa/MostArticle-WebScraping/README.md

 # MostArticle-WebScraping
 Simple Web Scraping for search most article at kumparan

-Description : This program gonna show most article from kumparan.com
+Description : This program show most article from kumparan.com
 - How to run Program :
   1. run the program with choose one command:
       - python3 most_article.py